1sLand99/NewBlackbox/README.md

-# THIS PROJECT WILL BE CONTINUE TO [HERE](https://github.com/ALEX5402/NewBlackbox) FROM NOW 🙂
+# This project will continue [here](https://github.com/ALEX5402/NewBlackbox) from now on. 🙂